-- a security (for example a share of stock in a corporation; partnership, or beneficial ownership interest in a widely held or publicly traded partnership or trust; note, bond, debenture, or other evidence of indebtedness);

-- partnership interest;
+- a security (for example a share of stock in a corporation; partnership, or beneficial ownership interest in a widely held or publicly traded partnership or trust; note, bond, debenture, or other evidence of indebtedness); - partnership interest; - commodity; - swap (for example interest rate swaps, currency swaps, basis swaps, interest rate caps, interest rate floors, commodity swaps, equity swaps, equity interest swaps and similar arrangements); - Insurance Contract or Annuity Contract; or - any interest (including a futures or forward contract or option) in a security, partnership interest, commodity, swap, Insurance Contract or Annuity Contract.

-- commodity;

-- swap (for example interest rate swaps, currency swaps, basis swaps, interest rate caps, interest rate floors, commodity swaps, equity swaps, equity interest swaps and similar arrangements);

-- Insurance Contract or Annuity Contract; or

-• any interest (including a futures or forward contract or option) in a security, partnership interest, commodity, swap, Insurance Contract or Annuity Contract.

-The following would not be considered to be financial assets:
+The following examples would not be considered to be financial assets:

+- Cash

+- Real property

-- Cash - A non-debt, direct interest in real property.
+- A non-debt, direct interest in real property.

-Direct interest in this case means direct-line of ownership (and for an Entity which does not hold itself out to be a collective investment scheme this can include real property that is indirectly held through companies).
+Direct interest in this case means direct-line of ownership i.e. this can include real property that is indirectly held through companies